Urgent Care Boom Equates to Increase in Hospital’s Revenue per Admission

 Over the course of the last decade, U.S. hospitals are continuing to expand their urgent care clinic networks.
-According to a NPR/Kaiser Health News report from December 2017, the primary goals for adopting a more decentralized approach through urgent care facilities include:
+According to a NPR/Kaiser Health News report, the primary goals for adopting a more decentralized approach through urgent care facilities include:

 - Expanding the footprint/brand of the health system (at a discounted rate)